-When I told my four-year-old about our upcoming plans to spend a week swimming, fishing, and barbecuing at a lake house, his response baffled me: “Will the big Bobcat tractor be there?” he asked.
-He was referring to a trip we took over Thanksgiving to the same house — when he was only one and a half.
+When I told my 4-year-old about our upcoming plans to spend a week swimming, fishing, and barbecuing at a lake house, his response baffled me: “Will the big Bobcat tractor be there?”
+He was referring to a trip we took over Thanksgiving to the same house — when he was only 1-and-a-half.

 The idea that my preschool-aged son has a vacation memory of himself toddling around in diapers is fascinating.
 I’m continually amazed at his brain’s tape recorder-like capacity.
 But there’s a twist to the story of childhood memory, one that intrigues parents and researchers alike: although that early lake house fun is crisp for my son now, when he reaches middle childhood, it will be gone.
 Not only that, the memory of this summer’s upcoming trip may be lost along with it.